This post is a tour of Sex and the City locations around NYC with video clips.

 The bar is named after Steve’s dog, who he bought as a puppy while still with Miranda as a “practice baby.”)

-Onieal’s served as the bar Scout for the Sex and the City series.
+Onieal’s, an old speakeasy, served as the bar Scout for the Sex and the City series.

 Louis K. Meisel Gallery

 Before Charlotte marries Trey MacDougal, she is an art dealer at this SoHo gallery.

 Her dealings with the art community lead to her being a subject in multiple works of art during the series, including one where she is photographed dressed as a man.